Clustering Future Scenarios Based on Predicted Range Maps: Materials and Methods

+The product in the numerator in \eqref{eq:cosSim} suggests that when $W_s(r,c)$ and $W_{s'}(r,c)$ are zero there is no contribution to the measure of similarity suggesting that the weighting scheme, ($\pk{}, \pn{}, \an{}, \ak{} $), should be constructed such that meaningful contributions to similarity have non-zero values.

-These first four cases (reading row by row) represent unchanged (kept) presences, new presences, new absences, and unchanged absences respectively, where ``keep" and ``new" are with respect to the present day distribution, $P$.
-For example, a cell corresponding to $\pk{}$ is a cell that is present in $P$, and is kept present according to scenario $B_s$.
-Presences are given positive weights, absences negative weights, and we choose $|\an{}| > |\ak{}|$, to emphasize those cells whose ecological suitability for this species is vanishing.
-These ``lost" cells corresponding to novel absences are particularly important; they represent cells where the climate is changing so drastically that the species cannot continue to live there.
-In addition these cells should be weighted higher because we are more confident about their prediction; by definition they exist within the training data's presences.
-By contrast the cells corresponding to $\pn{}$ represent regions where the species are predicted to move to, however such predictions are more uncertain as the movement of a species is complex and not directly taken into account by the Poisson point process model.
-Thus we also make the choice $|\pk{}| > |\pn{}|$.
-We make the choice $|\an{}| = |\pk{}| = 1, |\ak{}| = |\pn{}| = 0.5$ to represent the fact we are more confident about all cells in the region of present day occurrences (those cells corresponding to $P(r,c) = 1$).
-However, we emphasize the flexibility of our model, alternative choices can be made depending on the modeler's goals.
+In our weighting scheme, presences are given positive weights, absences negative weights, and we choose $|\an{}| > |\ak{}|$, to emphasize those cells whose ecological suitability for this species is vanishing.
+These ``lost" cells corresponding to novel absences, $\{(r,c): W_s(r,c) = \an \}$, are particularly important; they represent cells where according to the range map model, the geographic location is no longer suitable given the change in climate.
+In addition, these cells should be weighted higher to emphasize their importance for conserving a species as they are known to have been occupied at some time point.
+By contrast the cells corresponding to $\pn{}$ represent regions that are predicted to become suitable, however such predictions do not imply that the locations will be occupied due to uncertainty in dispersal, which is not directly taken into account by the PPPM.
+Thus, we also make the choice $|\pk{}| > |\pn{}|$.
+We chose $|\an{}| = |\pk{}| = 1, |\ak{}| = |\pn{}| = 0.5$ to represent the fact we are more concerned about all cells in the region of present day occurrences.
+However, we emphasize the flexibility of our method as alternative choices can be made depending on the goals.
 A visualization of this weighting scheme is shown in Figure \ref{fig:weighting}.

+Alternative weightings can be considered for various applications, for instance the choice of $|\pk{}| = |\pn{}| = |\an{}| = |\ak{}| = 1 $ does not make use of the present day map, and does not differentiate cells that underwent a change from the present day map to the predicted scenarios.